yt-project/yt/doc/source/analyzing/objects.rst

 which the object "hangs."
 It is this piece of information that is the most difficult; the object, when reloaded, must be able to reconstruct a dataset from whatever limited information it has in the save file.

-To do this, ``yt`` is able to identify datasets based on a "hash" generated from the base file name, the "CurrentTimeIdentifier", and the simulation time.
-These three characteristics should never be changed outside of a simulation, they are independent of the file location on disk, and in conjunction they should be uniquely identifying.
-(This process is all done in :mod:`~yt.utilities.ParameterFileStorage` via :class:`~yt.utilities.ParameterFileStorage.ParameterFileStore`.)

 You can save objects to an output file using the function :meth:`~yt.data_objects.index.save_object`: